Petty officer third class: High year tenure

 The U.S. Navy's high year tenure policy has made the good conduct variation for a petty officer third class all but obsolete.
 Among enlisted sailors 12 consecutive years of good conduct (categorized as no court-martial convictions or non-judicial punishments) entitles the sailor to wear a good conduct variation of their rank insignia, with the normally red chevrons under the specialty mark and perched eagle worn as gold and the eagle itself worn as silver.
 However, the high year tenure initiative mandates that a petty officer third class may only have ten years of service.
 If a PO3 fails to make petty officer second class within those ten years, the petty officer is involuntarily separated for not meeting advancement requirements.
 This same restriction has been imposed upon the rates of petty officer second class and first class, allowing 16 years of service to a PO2 before advancement must be attained, and 22 years of service to a petty officer first class.
 All of these initiatives, however, may be waived in the event the sailor holds critical training qualifications, Navy Enlisted Classification (NEC) job codes, or special clearances.
 Today the few instances in which a PO3 has gold chevrons are usually instances in which a sailor has previous military service.
 The single gold chevron is extremely rare, but can still be found in Navy uniform shops.

 All U.S. Coast Guard petty officers wear red chevrons and red service stripes until the rate of chief petty officer, who wear gold chevrons and service stripes.

-Royal Navy

-In the British Royal Navy and the navies of many other Commonwealth nations, the equivalent rate is Leading Rating.
-This rate is the equivalent of corporal or bombardier in the other military branches.